Volunteering at Destiny Garden School

 What about flights and transport from the airport?

 If you are booking your placement directly with Destiny Garden School you will have to arrange your own flights.
 There are many websites and travel agents who can assist you with this and good deals can be found.
 Most flights will require you to change at Nairobi for an internal flight to Mombasa where you will be met at the airport by one of Jacob’s team.

 How much will it cost me to volunteer?

 We work very hard to keep costs down especially for you the volunteer, and at the same time provide a quality service while you are with us.
 Our charges are weekly and the same irrespective of the length of your placement.

 The equivalent charges are payable in your local currency at the exchange rate at time of booking.
-Please contact Jacob, the School Director, at email@example.com for further details.
+Please email firstname.lastname@example.org for further details.

 A booking deposit of US$ 240 or Euros 185 or GBP 150 is required to secure your volunteer placement.
 This deposit is non-refundable.
 There are, however, no hidden fees in our organization.
 The deposit can be paid via bank transfer to our account.
-Please contact Jacob, the School Director, at firstname.lastname@example.org for further details.
+Please email email@example.com for further details.

 Balance of the payment::